akashagrahari/akashagrahari.github.io/music.md

 I do think that the bulk what you think and produce should be meaningful and should tell a story in one way or the other.

 ## Approach
-I did try my hand on the local Bangalore Band Music scene.
+I did try my hand at the local Bangalore Band Music scene.
 I have mostly been disappointed by what's going on.
 This is not meant to be a sweeping statement.
 There are good bands out there.
 But I can't afford to put more effort into something for which I am already seeing diminishing returns.
 So I have started looking for collaborations.
 I am asking friends, stranger; strangers in other countries to help me with my tracks.
 And I have got a pretty decent feedback.
 Hope to complete at least 3 songs by the end of this year.
 If you are interested in collaborating, do drop me a mail on akash.agrahari@gmail.com

 ## Originals -
 Currently working on three tracks as you are reading this.